StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 ----------                                               ----                                     ------- ------------
 CN=thawte SHA256 Code Signing CA, O="thawte, Inc.", C=US 259e2142575482b958a102aa64129fe7d3f9035a       3 3309fadb8da0ed2efa1e1d691e36022d
 ```
+###### In addition, this is interesting to see that the loader hasn't been the code similarity and some parts have developed by different people, this can be code pick at forums or requested an developed by another person.
+As example, the code uses all the time ```C i = i + 1``` for increments the index or process, on the RC4 decryption method, this uses the condensed version ```C i += 1``` for all the operations of increments.

+<h6>This seems want target the pension fund of First Atlantic Health Care organization, a copy fo the decoy document can be viewed <a href="https://github.com/StrangerealIntel/CyberThreatIntel/blob/master/Additional%20Analysis/Terraloader/02-01-20/Document.txt">here</a>.</h6>

 <h2> Cyber kill chain <a name="Cyber-kill-chain"></a></h2>
 <h6>The process graph resume cyber kill chains used by the attacker :</h6>